-Having recently covered the brilliant Senna, we’re now taking a look at Blackfish (2013) – this is a documentary film which has well and truly changed the world.
-It’s also landed SeaWorld in a lot of bother, with the arugment set to rage for years to come over orcas held in captivity.
+Blackfish (2013) is a documentary that’s left an indelible impact on the world.
+It’s also landed SeaWorld in a lot of bother, with the argument set to rage for years to come over orcas held in captivity.

-With plummeting sales figures and endless public negativity, SeaWorld has been forced to admit the film is a game changer.
-So!
-We could be entering into a new era of conservation, all due to one film which cost $76,000 to make and initially only opened in five cinemas!
+With plummeting sales figures and endless public negativity, the company has now admitted Blackfish is a game changer.
+We could be entering into a new era of conservation, all due to one film which cost $76,000 to make and initially opened in only five cinemas.

-It’s essentially a counterpart to the Oscar-winning the Cove from 2009 (which we’ll cover soon enough), forming two films which are helping to shape society in an era where the oceans are under colossal strain due to human demands.
-Blackfish is a must watch – so get it viewed.
+It’s essentially a counterpart to the Oscar-winning The Cove from 2009 (which we’ll cover soon enough), forming two films which are helping to shape society in an era where the oceans are under colossal strain due to human demands.

 Another line of defence from SeaWorld is it thumps millions of pounds of conservationism money to help orcas in the wild.
 It stated: